CurveBending/CurveBending.github.io/about.md

 I value many virtues but keep only three as my core beliefs.
 They form my inner compass and guide my decisions:
 - Clarity: have a purpose and know the ‘why’; live life intentionally
 - Growth: inputs over outputs; improving over proving
-- Connections: be kind; nurture deep connections; and be of service
+- Connections: nurture deep connections; be kind, be of service, and be compassionate

 I also keep my day-to-day priorities simple.
 These days, I focus mainly on three things:
 - Do great work
 - Support those I love
 - Stay sane

-I'm Cece.
 Welcome to CurveBending.